Preparing for the Collapse of the Petrodollar System – Part 2

-According to John Perkins, author of Confessions of an Economic Hit Man: The Shocking Story of How America Really Took Over the World, that plan came in the form of the petrodollar system.
+According to John Perkins, the author of Confessions of an Economic Hit Man: The Shocking Story of How America Really Took Over the World, that plan came in the form of the petrodollar system.

 But what exactly is the petrodollar system?

 First, let’s define what a petrodollar is.